dedica-team/nivio/docs/source/schema/Models/ItemDescription.rst

      - The type of the item.
 A string describing its nature.
 If no icon is set, the type determines the displayed icon.
      - optional, defaults to null
      - service|database|volume
-   * - lifecycle
-     - String
-     - The lifecycle state of an item.
-     - optional, defaults to null
-     - null
    * - status
      - List<map>
      -